Tuesday 25 January 2011

 The 59th Street Bridge Song

-I just spent a three-day weekend at Oxford and Cambridge.
+I just spent a three-day weekend visiting friends at Oxford and Cambridge.
 Oxford and Cambridge are cool places.
 People cycle around town and punt on the river and park Austin Sevens on the Senate House roof.
-They wear T-shirts which say, “Do NOT ask me about my thesis.”
+They wear T-shirts which say, "Do NOT ask me about my thesis."
 But what struck me most was how quiet these places are compared to London, just as – when I first moved to London – I was struck by how quiet it is compared to Calcutta.

 The thing about a fast city is that, well, it is fast.
 And if you work in a law firm, the pace is positively frenetic.
 It is almost an experiment in practical philosophy – when you frequently work fifteen-hour days, you learn surprising things about yourself.
 You learn a little more about what makes you happy, what makes you sad.
 In a particularly busy week, when free time means a half-hour interval after you return from work and before you go to sleep, you learn what your priorities are.
 You learn about the incredible awesomeness of weekends.